Privacy notice

 Cookies and browser state

-The platform may store limited browser state such as a return-workspace shortcut under the platform-owned domain so returning users can be routed back to an active tenant safely.
+The platform may store limited browser state such as a return-workspace shortcut, an anonymous marketing identifier, and attribution context under the platform-owned domain so returning users can be routed back to an active tenant safely and public conversions can be attributed without relying on invasive third-party trackers.
 Security, session, and anti-forgery controls may also use cookies where required for normal application behavior.

 Operational and legal follow-through

 Public-site privacy handling works alongside the service terms, security posture, and status communication model.
-Customers evaluating the platform should review those pages together to understand the full public trust surface.
+Customers evaluating the platform should review those pages together to understand the full public trust surface and the specific behavior of public measurement and lead capture.